dataminer-site/dataminer-site.github.io/docs/data/csv/reading_faulty_csv_files.md

 ## Retrieving Faulty CSV Lines

 Being able to read faulty CSV files is important, but for many data cleaning operations, it is also necessary to know exactly which lines are corrupted and what errors the parser discovered on them.
-For scenarios like these, it is possible to use DuckDB's CSV Rejects Table feature.
+For scenarios like these, it is possible to use DataMiner's CSV Rejects Table feature.
 By default, this feature creates two temporary tables.

 1. `reject_scans`: Stores information regarding the parameters of the CSV Scanner